Terrygilligan/Terrygilligan/README.md

 - 👋 Hi, I’m @Terrygilligan
 - 👀 I’m interested in app building
-- 🌱 I’m currently learning python, django.
+- 🌱 I’m currently learning Dart, flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me ...
+- 📫 How to reach me email or leave a message here.

 <!---
 Terrygilligan/Terrygilligan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.